CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Course-Syllabus.md

 <h2>📘 Module 1: Foundations of Cybersecurity</h2>

-Welcome to the first module in your cybersecurity journey!
+Welcome to the first module in my cybersecurity journey!
 This module introduces essential concepts, frameworks, and roles in the cybersecurity world.
 I'll explore the evolution of digital threats and the ethical practices used to combat them.
 Topics include:

 - Introduction to cybersecurity principles and terminology
 - Understanding the CIA triad and NIST cybersecurity framework